shahrozjan/shahrozjan.github.io/public/markdowns/home.md

 # ABOUT ME

-I'm Shahroz Jan, a Software Engineer with over 3 years of experience, ranging from backend API development to cloud automation and mobile app projects.
-I graduated with a Master's degree in Computer Science from Rutgers University-New Brunswick with a 3.88 GPA in May 2024.
-I thrive on creating scalable solutions and on learning new technologies with every project.
-On the personal side, my hobbies include hiking, going to rock concerts, and playing video games.
-I was also (almost) a semi-professional gamer and won a CSGO College National championship.
-This website has been build in React with a monospace theme, you can read in depth about it [here](https://owickstrom.github.io/the-monospace-web/)
+I'm Shahroz Jan, a Software Engineer with over three years of experience in full stack development, cloud automation, and mobile applications.
+I earned my Master’s in Computer Science from Rutgers University-New Brunswick, graduating with a 3.88 GPA in May 2024.
+Passionate about crafting scalable, high-performance solutions, I thrive on learning new technologies and tackling complex challenges.

+Outside of work, I enjoy hiking, small rock concerts, and gaming.
+I was also close to becoming a semi-professional esports player and even won the ESL CSGO College National Championship.
+Oh, and don’t forget to click the light switch above.